 Since 2012, the annual forum has been closely linked to the implementation process of Policy Area Tourism in the EU Strategy for the Baltic Sea Region.
 It contributes strongly to the aims of the macro regional strategy, the revised action plan and defined actions adopted by the European Commission in 2015.

 The Baltic Sea Tourism Forum attracts key tourism stakeholders from around the Baltic Sea and contributes significantly to transnational exchange and cooperation in the region.
-In 2017, 150 participants followed the invitation to the 11th joint Baltic Sea and Latvian Tourism Forum in Riga / Latvia.
+In 2018, around 400 participants followed the invitation to the 11th joint Baltic Sea and Latvian Tourism Forum in Riga / Latvia.
 Last year, in November 2019, the BSR tourism community met in Brussels for the very first time.

 The 13th Baltic Sea Tourism Forum took place online 10.-13.
 November 2020.

 The host organisations were the Ministry of the Economy and Innovation of the Republic of Lithuania and the Palanga resort.